-There are several reasons why contractors don’t pay their subs.
+There are several reasons why a contractor fails to pay their subs.
 While it might feel like it’s intentional that’s not always the case.
 Sometimes the owner or contractor on the project goes bankrupt during the project, which prevents them from paying subcontractors.
 Sometimes contractors are behind on their payments and use money from a current project to pay subcontractors on their last project.
 Occasionally the contractor is withholding payment because they are refusing to pay.
 All of these incidents are not only unfair to subcontractors but depending on the laws within a state they aren’t always legal.
 However, these laws also govern how a subcontractor can get payment from the contractor.

 Using Payment Bonds

 Owners occasionally ask general contractors to get payment bonds.
 The payment bond is backed by a surety company, and protects the owner and subcontractors.
-If a general contractor doesn’t pay his subcontractors, they can make a claim against the payment bond.
+If a general contractor refuses to pay his subcontractors, they can make a claim against the payment bond.
 The surety company will pay out the subcontractors for at least part of their money and take the contractor to court.
 One of the benefits to subcontractors is they usually have a longer window of time to make a claim against the bond.
 Many times it is up to a year after the last time they worked on the project, which can make it an easy way to get something back.

 One of the final ways to try to receive payment from the general contractor is through a lawsuit; however, going to court costs money.
 If the subcontractor wins, the judge might order the general contractor to pay their legal bills.
 And in states with “prompt pay” laws, it is easier on the subcontractor than the general contractor.
 “Prompt pay” laws give a certain number of days after the contractor receives a receipt to pay their subcontractors.
 If they don’t they are breaking the law.
 While this is just one of the laws that subcontractors can use to receive payment, a lot of it depends on the contract and if there is a clause that ties subcontractors to binding arbitration or if they’re allowed to sue.

 Many project management solutions let subcontractors keep separate folders depending on the project, so all documents are in one folder.
 And great project management solutions also will keep records of communications sent and received.
-That way there isn’t a scramble to find every piece of communication related to the project.
+That way there isn’t a scramble to find every piece of communication-related to the project.